 Who deleted the Collection?
 Who Modified the Collection?
 Who Deployed the application?
 SCCM Audit Reports?

-The SCCM Audit Status messages will help you get answers for most of the accidental issues happen in SCCM environment.
-In this video, we will see how to trace who deleted or modified or changed SCCM Settings.
+The SCCM Audit Status messages will help you get answers for most of the accidental issues that happen in the SCCM environment.
+In this video, we will see how to trace who deleted or modified, or changed SCCM Settings.

 How to Trace SCCM Deletions

-Who deployed/deleted application or package or Task Sequence?
+- Who deployed/deleted the application or package or Task Sequence?

 SCCM Audit Status messages